 - Acute pain in the elbow and forearm

-To detect the type and location of a fracture, X-ray scans are employed.
+To detect the type and location of a fracture, doctors will order X-ray scans.

-In the event of minor fractures in which the bones are not displaced, therapy consists of wearing a cast or splint for about a month to allow the fracture to heal.
-If the fracture appears more severe or the bones are displaced, surgery would be necessary to realign the bones and hold them in place with metal pins in order for healing to occur.
-Once recovery has begun, the pins are removed a few weeks following surgery.
+In the event of minor fractures in which the bones do not become displaced, therapy consists of wearing a cast or splint for about a month to allow the fracture to heal.
+If the fracture appears more severe or the bones become displaced, surgery would be necessary to realign the bones and hold them in place with metal pins in order for healing to occur.
+Once recovery begins, the pins get removed a few weeks following surgery.

-The third most common childhood injury is a child’s fracture of the Ankle.
+The third most common childhood injury occurs when a child fractures his or her ankle.
 These fractures impact children of varying ages in different ways.
 The Salter-Harris (SH) classification system classifies fractures affecting the growth plate, which shows the different types of fractures and the therapy necessary.